xinkjs/xink/README.md

 ## Create Routes

-By default, routes should be created in `src/routes`.
+Routes should be created in `src/routes`, but this is configurable.
 Each folder under this path represents a route segment.

 At the end of a route segment, a javascript or typescript `route` file should export one or more functions for each HTTP method it will serve.
 You can also define a `fallback`, for any unhandled request methods.